riju/faceDetection/explainer.md

 };

 enum FaceDetectionMode {
-  "none",         # Face detection is not needed

-  "presence",     # Only the presence of face or faces is returned, not location

-  "bounding-box", # Return bound box for face "contour",      # Approximate contour of the detected faces is returned

-  "landmarks",    # Approximate contour of the detected faces is returned with facial landmarks
+  "none",         // Face detection is not needed "presence",     // Only the presence of face or faces is returned, not location "bounding-box", // Return bound box for face "contour",      // Approximate contour of the detected faces is returned "landmarks",    // Approximate contour of the detected faces is returned with facial landmarks };

+callback MediaStreamVideoFrameMetadataRequestCallback = undefined(DOMHighResTimeStamp now, MediaStreamVideoFrameMetadata metadata);

+partial interface HTMLVideoElement {
+    unsigned long requestVideoFrameMediaStreamMetadataCallback(MediaStreamVideoFrameMetadataRequestCallback callback);
+    undefined cancelVideoFrameMediaStreamMetadataCallback(unsigned long handle);
 };
 ```

+If a `MediaStreamTrackProcessor` is initiated with `{metadata: true}`,
+the `MediaStreamTrackProcessor` processes `MediaStreamVideoFrameAndMetadata`
+chunks (instead of `VideoFrame` chunks) and therefore passes them
+to `Transformer.transform(chunk, controller)` and accepts them
+for `controller.enqueue()`.
+An example is shown in Section [Example 1](#example-1).

+The new callback `MediaStreamVideoFrameMetadataRequestCallback` is called
+when new face detection results are available on a video stream,
+similarly to `requestVideoFrameCallback`.
+An example is shown in Section [Example 2](#example-2).

 [PR](https://github.com/w3c/mediacapture-extensions/pull/48)

 ## Key scenarios